Mesoscopic Helices of Polar Domains in a Quadruple Perovskite: Abstract

 \section{Abstract}

-A significant effort in condensed matter physics is dedicated to the search for exotic arrangements of electric dipoles.
-Beyond collinear alignments of electric dipoles, more complex arrangements analogous to magnetic spin textures, such as polar vortices and skyrmions, have been realized.
-Here we report atomic-scale visualizations of a candidate for helical texture of electric dipoles, the lightly doped quadruple perovskite BiCu$_{x}$Mn$_{7-x}$O$_{12}$.
-Rather than forming a continuous incommensurate helical structure, this material exhibits a mesoscale ordering of ferroelastic and polar domains.
-Across domains, bismuth's polar displacement rotates discretely following a consistent handedness, giving rise to a mesoscale helical pattern.
-We observe both right-handed and left-handed chiralities associated with helical ordering.
-The mesoscopic helices of polar order observed in our work would provide an opportunity to realize emergent chiral-optical activity in ferroelectric crystals akin to supramolecular assemblies.
+A significant effort in condensed matter physics is dedicated to the search for exotic arrangements of electric dipoles in crystals.
+Non-collinear dipolar arrangements mimicking magnetic spin textures, such as polar vortices and skyrmions, have been realized, but others, like helices of dipoles, have remained elusive.
+While earlier work claimed the presence of a helical dipole modulation in ferroelectric BiCu$_{x}$Mn$_{7-x}$O$_{12}$, our results rule out such a structure, motivating a renewed search for helical textures.
+Using atomic-resolution imaging, we report a novel form of helical order in which polar domains self-organize into a mesoscopic helical pattern: from domain to domain, polarization rotation follows a consistent handedness.
+Both right- and left-handed chirality emerging from this helical ordering are observed.
+This discovery establishes mesoscopic ordering as novel mechanism for inducing helical textures, and hence chirality, in ferroelectric crystals, paralleling the efforts in liquid crystals and supramolecular assemblies.